-Michigan has an abundance of water, few natural disasters, and plenty of affordable land.
+Michigan has abundant water, few natural disasters, and affordable land.
 So, it isn’t surprising that off-grid living is becoming popular, especially in the northern part of the state.

 But off-grid living isn’t always legal.
 Here’s what you need to know about Michigan’s off-grid living laws.

 Is Living Off-Grid Legal in Michigan?

 It is usually legal to live off-grid in Michigan.
 The only statewide law that would make it illegal is a requirement to connect to the local sewer line if one is located near the property.
 Many other laws make certain types of off-grid systems, such as outhouses and greywater reuse systems, illegal or so highly regulated that they might as well be illegal.